vishal25bai10695/Subscription_manager/README.md

 2)Test Case 1: Adding and Viewing (Choices 1 and 3)

 Action 2.1: Choose 1 (Add New Subscription).

 Result: The program asks for the subscription name.

 Action 2.2: Enter Netflix (Name) and 600 (Cost).

 Result: The program confirms, "Added 'Netflix' with a cost of Rs600.0."

 Action 2.3: Choose 1 (Add New Subscription) again.

 Result: The program asks for the subscription name.

 Action 2.4: Enter Spotify (Name) and 150 (Cost).

 Result: The program confirms, "Added 'Spotify' with a cost of Rs150.0."

 Action 2.5: Choose 3 (View All Subscriptions & Total Cost).

 Result: Both 'Netflix' and 'Spotify' are shown in the list.

 Action 2.6: Check the Total Cost display.

 Result: The program displays the correct sum: Total Monthly cost: 750.0 (600 + 150).

 3)Test Case 2: Deleting (Choice 2)

 Action 3.1: Choose 2 (Delete Subscription).

 Result: The program asks for the name of the subscription to delete.

 Action 3.2: Enter Spotify.

 Result: The program confirms: "Entry Deleted: spotify".

 Action 3.3: Choose 3 (View All Subscriptions & Total Cost).

-Result: Only 'Netflix' is listed (Spotify is gone).
+Result: Only 'Netflix' is listed (Spotify is removed).

 Action 3.4: Check the Total Cost display.

 Result: The program displays the updated cost: Total Monthly cost: 600.0.

 Action 3.5: Choose 2 (Delete Subscription) again.

 Result: The program asks for the name.

 Action 3.6: Enter a name that is not on the list (e.g., Prime).

 Result: Program correctly displays: "No subscription found."

 4)Test Case 3: Exiting (Choice 4)

 Action 4.1: Choose 4 (Exit Program).

 Result: Program displays: "Thank you for using Subscription Manager."
 The program completely stops

 # Screenshots